trietgaming/confession-manager/README.md

 - **Beautiful and User-Friendly Interface:** The application features a modern and visually appealing interface, with easy-to-use controls and intuitive navigation.
 This ensures that users can easily accomplish their tasks without any confusion or frustration.

 - **Secure and Private:** The application is designed with security and privacy in mind.
 All data is stored securely on the user's Google account, and the application does not store any personal information or data.
-Additionally, the application uses Google's OAuth authentication protocol to ensure that only authorized users can access the application.

 ## Usage 💻